The Nirav Modi Scam: All You need to know

 On the basis of the complaint, the Central Bureau of Investigation (CBI) registered an initial case against those companies and the people named, on 31 January 2018 and Punjab National Bank announced that a detailed investigation was underway.

-Later, the bank revealed in a regulatory filing that it had excavated deceitful and unauthorized transactions totaling to Rs 11,400 crore at the Mumbai branch.
+Later, the bank revealed in a regulatory filing that it had excavated deceitful and unauthorised transactions totalling ₹11,400 crore at the Mumbai branch.
 The related investigators said the latest disclosure was related to the case filed earlier.

 The Punjab National Bank said that on 16 January 2018, the accused foreign branches of banks presented a set of import documents to the Mumbai branch of PNB and requested buyers' credit to pay to the overseas lenders.

-Obviously, the Mumbai branch had no pre-arranged credit limit, and the branch officials implored companies to put down the full amount of credit as collateral so that the bank would issue a Letter of Undertakings (LOU) to authorize the credit.
+Obviously, the Mumbai branch had no pre-arranged credit limit, and the branch officials implored companies to put down the full amount of credit as collateral so that the bank would issue a Letter of Undertaking (LOU) to authorise the credit.

 When the firms complained that they had used these facilities in the past as well, without keeping any money on the margin, PNB inspected it's records and found no evidence of any such transactions, according to the accounts of Punjab National Bank.

-Later it was found out that two junior employees of Punjab National Bank had handed out LoUs on the SWIFT interbank messaging system without entering the transactions on their own bank's system.
+Later, it was found that two junior employees of Punjab National Bank had handed out LoUs on the SWIFT interbank messaging system without entering the transactions into their own bank's system.
 PNB revealed that such transactions went on for years without any detection.

 What is SWIFT System?